 With operations in both the United States (Lutherville, MD) and United Kingdom (Cambridge), Acidophil takes a global approach to innovation, management and investment that reflects the international perspective of its team and founders.
 Acidophil exploits a virtual business development model to enable capital efficient innovation in collaboration with scientists, entrepreneurs, corporations and investors who are interested in addressing global market needs.

-Companies created, managed and co-financed by Acidophil include Population Genetic Technologies (PGT, co-founded by Sydney, Philip and Sam Eletr to create technologies enhancing next generation sequencing), Corridor Pharmaceuticals (therapeutic inhibitors of arginase to treat endothelial disorders), ZuvaSyntha (biochemical production of specialty and industrial chemicals) and AgriMetis (discovery and production of crop protection products).
+Companies created, managed and co-financed by Acidophil include Chalante Ltd (development of unique technology solutions for problems in the animal health sector), Population Genetic Technologies (PGT, co-founded by Sydney, Philip and Sam Eletr to create technologies enhancing next generation sequencing), Corridor Pharmaceuticals (therapeutic inhibitors of arginase to treat endothelial disorders), ZuvaSyntha (biochemical production of specialty and industrial chemicals) and AgriMetis (discovery and production of crop protection products).

-Acidophil is currently incubating projects in animal health and human therapeutics.
+Acidophil is currently incubating projects in human therapeutics.